jyotsnakumarg/Faith_Based_Affordable_Housing_Project/index.md

 # Faith Based Affordable Housing

 This project is based on the research of Dr. Nadia Mian at the Voorhees Center for Civic Engagement on "YIGBY" developments.
-YIBGY refers to "Yes in God's Backyard" in which faith-based insitutions such as churches, synagouges, mosques, etc that had redeveloped a part of their sites to be turned into affordable housing units.
+YIGBY refers to "Yes in God's Backyard" in which faith-based insitutions such as churches, synagouges, mosques, etc that had redeveloped a part of their sites to be turned into affordable housing units.
 The following map intreprets data that has been collected through scraping data about the developments created from 2015-2025, as well as data from the US Census and current YIBGY legislature.